bittelandreas/Cryptocurrencies-Group-F/README.md

 10. Summarize and visualize the results in clear and concise manner.
 11. Save charts and use Python to export tables results to excel/word.
 Integrate them into the project.
 12. Create a repository on GitHub or Google Collaboratory.
 Upload a small piece of your notebook and a small dataset, make sure that the notebook commands are executed in the cloud.
 Provide the link and a snapshot.
-(13. Shiny.
-Run the program from the class on your device.
-Try to visualize your own data, or alternatively, data from the class.
-Provide a snapshot from the functional output website.) - gelöscht

 # Required Project Deliverables to be uploaded on Moodle:
 1. Written report in word or pdf including